honojs/website/getting-started/bun.md

 ## 2. Setup

 A starter for Bun is available.
-Start your project with "create-hono" command.
+Start your project with "bun create" command.

 ```
-npm create hono@latest my-app
+bun create hono my-app
 ```

 Move into my-app and install the dependencies.